General Finishes: An American Success Story

 In 2006 we relocated once more to our present 30,000-square-foot plant in East Troy, Wisconsin, about 25 miles west of Milwaukee.
 Though strictly by size of operation not a large manufacturer, General Finishes now produces the deepest and broadest line of professional water-based products in the country: pigmented stains, dye stains, colored acrylics, glazes, exterior stains and wood coatings, acrylics, pre-catalyzed urethanes, sanding sealers, and color studio programs for your own in-house color matching.

 General Finishes has come a long way since 1984.
-We are now versatile and sophisticated enough to meet a wide range of water-based finishing needs, yet small enough to provide the kind of personalized service the larger manufacturers cannot.
+As on of America's favorite finishing manufacturers, we are now versatile and sophisticated enough to meet a wide range of water-based finishing needs, yet small enough to provide the kind of personalized service the larger manufacturers cannot.

 George C. Adams